amirisback/nutrition-framework/README.md

 ## About This Project
-General Framework aplikasi Nutrisi, Skripsi S1 Muhammad Faisal Amir
+General Framework for Application Development Around Nutrition Using the Android Platform, Skripsi S1 Muhammad Faisal Amir from Telkom University

 ## Version Release
 This Is Latest Release